ktorio/ktor-samples/client-native-image/README.md

 ## Building the native image

-To build the native image, you can use the following command:
+To build the native image, use the following command:

 ```shell
 ./gradlew nativeCompile